greegus/pubquiz-manager-dist/README.md

 # PubQuiz Manager

 This is a distribution repository for the PubQuiz Manager app.
-Check [Releases](https://github.com/greegus/pubquiz-manager-dist/releases) tab for latest version to download.
+Check [Releases](https://github.com/greegus/pubquiz-manager-dist/releases) tab for the latest version to download.